LutrisLabs/stamp_location_scaper/README.md

 ## Status

-This project is currently under development with planned subtasks for implementation.
+This project now supports multi-route scraping for both Camino Navarro and Camino Francés routes.
+The scraper automatically processes both routes sequentially and provides comprehensive statistics for each route.